1. What is “Workers’ Compensation” in Florida?

 Generally, workers who meet the statutory definition of “employee” are

-the Florida Workers’ Compensation Act.
+covered by the Florida Workers’ Compensation Act.
 The Act’s definition of

 “employee” provides: